kyma-project/kyma/docs/kyma/12-11-expose-function.md

    []
    ```
-  As you can see, `orders-function` uses in-memory storage which means every time you delete the Pod of the Function or change its Deployment definition, the orders details will be lost.
-Just like we did with the microservice, let's binf the external Redis storage to prevent the order data loss.
+  As you can see, `orders-function` uses in-memory storage which means every time you delete the Pod of the Function or change its Deployment definition, the order details will be lost.
+Just like we did with the microservice, let's bind the external Redis storage to prevent the order data loss.